toravipatel/SonyAssignment/readme.md

 View <-> ViewModel -> Repository -> DBManager/NetworkManager

-On the application launch, data from CSV file will be read and it will be inserted into the Room DB Table.
+On the application launch, data from CSV file kept in Asset folder will be read and it will be inserted into the Room DB Table.
 Room DB table will be as per below.

 Language Name, Key Name, Value